iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - The process of choosing the optimal set of parameters is known as `hyperparameter tuning`
 - Different combination of hyperparameters is used to improve the `performance metric`

-- `Grid Search` cross-validation is a technique to select the best of the machine learning model.
+- `Grid Search` cross validation is a technique to select the best of the machine learning model.
-- Parameterized by a grid of hyperparameters.
+- Parameterized by a grid of `hyperparameters`
-- Grid Search CV tries all combinations of parameters grid for a model.
+- `Grid Search` cross validation tries all combinations of parameters `grid` for a model.
-- Returns with the best set of parameters having the best performance score.
+- Returns with the best set of parameters having the `best performance` score.

 `Random Grid Search` cross validation : The algorithm will randomly choose the combination of parameters.